Reecesu/CSCI-5448_Scala/README.md

         * NOTE: in addition to ctrl + c killing this, just pressing enter will kill this
 * terminal 2:
     * cd react-app;
-    * NOTE: unsure if we need to load package.json in some way or if that is handled for us by `npm`
+    * NEEDS TESTING:
+        * try to work without this command
+        * npm install @material-ui/core;
+        * if not needed then remove this part from the readme
-        * only need to do this once or after changes to package.json, not each time you run it
+        * if needed then update readme to note that this is needed the very first time you run the code
+    * npm install;
+        * must run this the very first time.
+        * must run this if making changes to package.json
     * npm start;

 ## Instructions tl;dr